“It worked out” diaries

-Today I vowed to pay more attention to my actions, belongings and surroundings.
-I also vowed to get more exercise.
-(TBD when the exercise part will happen.)
+This is about the day I vowed to pay more attention: To my actions, my belongings and my surroundings.
+Also the day I vowed to get more exercise.
+(TBD when that part will happen.)

-I walked onto the subway platform at Dekalb station in Brooklyn, on my way to work after dropping my daughter off at daycare.
+I walked onto the subway platform at Dekalb station in Brooklyn, headed to work after dropping my daughter off at daycare.
 I reached into my pocket to pull out my phone and accidentally flung it.
 (Do other people do this?
-It happens to me a lot.)
-Apparently I flung it hard because it sailed toward the edge of the platform, heading for the tracks below.
+I seem to do it a lot.)
+Apparently I flung it hard because it headed over the edge of the platform toward the tracks.
 I shouted an expletive.
 It started with the letter F.

 “Excuse me excuse me excuse me!”
-I shouted, panting and sprinting in my knee-high boots.
+I shouted, sprinting and panting.
 I wove through the crowd that was now inching toward the edge of the platform to meet the arriving train.
-All the while thinking, “Damn, I’m out of shape,” “New York, I love you but you’re bringing me down,” “Why do I care so much about this stupid phone again?” and most of all, “I can make it, I can make it!”
+All the while thinking, “Damn, I’m out of shape,” “New York, I love you but you’re bringing me down,” “Why do I care so much about this stupid phone again?” and “I can make it, I can make it!”

 I reached the doors and looked down.
 No phone.
 Another expletive.
 It must have fallen onto the tracks.
 Of course it fell onto the tracks — how could I have expected it to be there, still, after riding along the entire length of the platform, sitting on that tiny ledge, hanging over the abyss?

 But then, an older gentleman getting on the train caught my attention.
-He didn’t speak English, but in the universal language he smiled and asked me with his eyes: “Looking for this?”
+He didn’t speak English but in the universal language he smiled at me and asked with his eyes: “Looking for this?”